Universal Limitations on Quantum Key Distribution over a Network: Introduction

-Our contribution to the topic of bounds on achievable secret key distillation is multifold.
-We begin by showing that any multipartite private state is genuinely multipartite entangled (GME).
 Next, we introduce secret key distribution protocols over multiplex quantum channels with LOCC-assistance between users, as shown in Fig.~\ref{fig:LOCC}.
-This provides a \textit{unifying} framework to evaluate performances of various seemingly different QKD protocols.
+This provides a unifying framework to evaluate performances of various seemingly different QKD protocols.
 In particular, we describe a general paradigm of QKD protocols where a fixed number of trusted allies are connected over a multiplex quantum channel $\mathcal{N}$.
-They are allowed to perform LOCC between each use of $\mc{N}$ to generate in the end a key secure against any eavesdropper that satisfies the laws of quantum mechanics.
+In these protocols, the allies are allowed to perform LOCC between each use of $\mc{N}$ to generate in the end a key secure against any eavesdropper that satisfies the laws of quantum mechanics.
 This so-called quantum eavesdropper can have access to all environment parts, including the isometric extension to the channel $\mc{N}$.

+Our main technical result consists of a meta-converse bound on the one-shot conference key agreement capacity of a multiplex quantum channel, from which we can obtain a number of weak as well as strong converse bounds for many uses of the multiplex quantum channel, including adaptive and non-adaptive strategies.
+As our results work in the non-asymptotic setting of a finite number of channel uses, we believe them to be of wide practical interest.

-As an important observation we show that MDI-QKD and key repeaters protocols are special cases of LOCC-assisted secret key agreement via a multiplex quantum channel.
-We derive upper bounds on the non-asymptotic achievable secret key rates, i.e., when channel $\mc{N}$ is used only a finite number of times, which is of wide practical interest.
-Furthermore, we are able to compute MDI-QKD capacities of certain photon-based practical prototypes that use the so-called \textit{dual-rail} encoding scheme.
-Pivotal observation to arrive at these results is that multipartite quantum states with directly accessible secret bits, also called (multipartite) private states~\cite{HHHO09,AH09}, are genuinely multipartite entangled.
-This fact also allowed us to derive non-asymptotic upper bound on the secret key distillation from a finite number of copies of a multipartite quantum state.
+In particular, as an important observation, we show that key repeater protocols, as well as commonly used setups for MDI-QKD are special cases of LOCC-assisted secret key agreement via a multiplex quantum channel.
+Whereas bounds on the key rates in such scenarios can also be obtained from a number of earlier results, e.g. from \cite{pirandola2019capacities,AML16,CM17}, our framework allows for higher level of specificity in the setups, e.g. by taking into consideration the lack of quantum memory or a particular kind of noisy measurement that is performed in the relay station.
+Thus our framework allows us obtain tighter bounds than those in Refs.~\cite{pirandola2019capacities,AML16,CM17} and even to compute MDI-QKD capacities of certain photon-based practical prototypes that use the so-called \textit{dual-rail} encoding scheme.
+This approach provides important tools for benchmarking the performance of such experimentally relevant protocols.

+When considering conference key agreement, the pivotal observation we arrive at is that multipartite quantum states with directly accessible secret bits, also called (multipartite) private states~\cite{HHHO09,AH09}, are genuinely multipartite entangled.
+This fact also allows us to derive non-asymptotic upper bounds on the secret key distillation from a finite number of copies of a multipartite quantum state.